 This low rate of treatment is unfortunate because all forms of addiction are highly treatable diseases.
 At least 10% of Americans are in recovery from an issue with alcohol or drug abuse.3

 You may have heard that even with treatment, addiction relapse is common.
-Though substance abuse disorders have an estimated relapse rate of around 40%, it’s similar to the relapse rate for people living with chronic illnesses like asthma who deviate from their recommended treatment.4 Even if you’ve relapsed with drug misuse, help will continue to be available as long as you seek it.
+Though substance abuse disorders have an estimated relapse rate of around 40%, it’s similar to the relapse rate for people living with chronic illnesses like asthma who deviate from their recommended treatment.4 Even if you’ve relapsed with drug abuse, help will continue to be available as long as you seek it.

 What Are My Drug Addiction Treatment Options?